Inglewood Youth Parkland

 • Yokine Primary School

-In addition, The City of Stirling will engage with surrounding youth organisations, sporting clubs and youth groups to engage a broader spectrum of young people within the community.
+In addition, The City of Stirling engaged with surrounding youth organisations, sporting clubs and youth groups to engage a broader spectrum of young people within the community.

 The City’s Skate and BMX Strategy, adopted in September 2013, recommended the staged implementation of new skate and BMX facilities following consultation with the community.